 It’ll set you back around £450 with the footprint if you shop around which is a huge price for something which doesn’t perform as it should.

-For the performance I’ve had from my MSR Access 1 tent, I do not think it is worth that money at all.
-For use in Britain, with a damp climate, I personally wouldn’t recommend the tent based on my own experiences.
-Perhaps for drier climates it might work better, but the poles also worry me.
+With the performance I’ve had from my MSR Access 1 tent, I do not think it is worth that money at all.
+It went straight in the bin after I’d finished the hike.
+For use in Britain, with a damp climate, I personally don’t recommend it.

 For a more comprehensive MSR Access 1 review, watch my Youtube video at the top of the page.